 - How often you use the drug

-There is also a very short detection period with a blood test though, as most drugs quickly leave the system through urine.
-For a urine test, many drugs stay in the system for 2 to 4 days, although with chronic use of marijuana, it can stay in your body and be detectable for one to six months following the last use.
+There is also a very short detection period with a blood test for most drugs.
+Many drugs stay in the for hours or days at most.
+However, chronic use of marijuana can lead to positive drug screens for one to two months following the last use.

 MDMA and methamphetamines stay in the body for only two days.
 Cocaine is detectable for four.
 Diazepam and other drugs with a long half-life can stay in your body for a longer period of time, often several weeks or more.

 A false positive is certainly a worry for anyone taking a drug test.
 While this happens infrequently, a second confirmation test greatly reduces the risk to just about zero.

 Certain substances, as well as OTC or prescription drugs, may result in false positives due to the way in which they react with other substances.
 For example, poppy seeds and dextromethorphan have led to a false positive result for opiates.
 Decongestants (which contain ephedrine) may result in a false positive for amphetamines.

 All prospective employees for federal, state, and private employers can legally be tested for drugs and alcohol.
 Most current employees can be tested since state laws are generally similar to federal statutes.
 Employers must follow state guidelines for testing.
 Testing might be restricted to candidates who have already been offered a job.

-Typically all candidates need to be treated equally, and no individual can be singled out for testing.
+Typically, all candidates need to be treated equally, and no individual can be singled out for testing.
 Advance notice must be provided to candidates and employers are required to furnish information about their testing process.
 The employer should have a mechanism for appealing failed tests in place.

 Many states, including California, require employers to verify a cause for testing currently employed workers for substances.
 Employers in those states must have a reasonable suspicion that the employee in question is abusing drugs and that safety or performance has been compromised.
 Some states can randomly test workers without a reasonable suspicion.
 This practice is usually restricted to situations where safety issues are a concern, but state laws vary.

 Consult a local employment attorney or your state's attorney general if you have questions about laws in your jurisdiction.